 COMMUNITY: Nyirripi, NT

 Christine Napanangka Michaels was born in 1981 in Alice Springs Hospital, the closest hospital to Nyirripi, a remote Aboriginal community 450 km north-west of Alice Springs in the NT of Australia.
 Her mother is Alice Nampijinpa Henwood Michaels.
 She grew up in Nyirripi with her mum and dad, her Aunty Mary Anne Michaels, her sister Kelly and her brother Chris, all artists working with Warlukurlangu Artists.
-Her father has since passed away.

 Biography Courtesy of Warlukurlangu Artists Aboriginal Corporation